hjwn/mvtec-anomaly-detection/README.md

   - Memory-based SOTA anomaly detection method
   - Stores normal patch features and detects anomalies via kNN distance

-All methods share the same backbone and evaluation pipeline for fair comparison.
+PaDiM and PatchCore share the same ResNet backbone and evaluation pipeline.
+AE uses its own encoder-decoder and is trained on unnormalized inputs, while PaDiM/PatchCore use ImageNet-normalized inputs for the pretrained backbone.

 ---